-Discover Burlington’s creative side by browsing through inspiring art galleries including the Art Gallery of Burlington which features the works of local, regional and national artists and visiting unique artist home studios where you can get a chance to meet the artist behind the pieces.
+Discover Burlington’s creative side by browsing through inspiring art galleries including the Art Gallery of Burlington which features the works of local, regional and national artists.
+You can also visit unique artist home studios and meet the people behind the pieces.

 Galleries in Burlington

 The Art Gallery of Burlington is home to an acclaimed collection of contemporary Canadian Ceramics with over 2,000 pieces in the collection.
 The Art Etc. Gift Shop is part of the Art Gallery of Burlington and specializes in Canadian hand-crafted items, all of which are carefully selected by the shop’s selection committee.

 The Aldershot area in west Burlington is quickly becoming an arts destination.
 Conveniently located across from the Royal Botanical Gardens on Spring Gardens Rd., Teresa Seaton Studio & Gallery highlights stained glass art by Teresa.
 Kirkland Lynch Studio is next door to the Seaton Studio and showcases works by stained glass designer Siobhan Lynch and Abstract Painter Peter Kirkland.

 In downtown Burlington, just steps from the waterfront is Frederick Fine Art featuring original paintings & prints from renowned artists, hand-blown glass, sculptures, jewellery, custom framing and art restoration.

 We also have a few very accomplished artists who are listed on our Famous Burlingtonians pages.

 - Blue Roots Arts Studio features art by Donna Grandin including acrylic paintings of Caribbean & Canadian landscapes as well as flowers & foliage.
 Contact Donna to arrange a visit to her studio.